 Addressing Real-World Challenges

-Simone’s project aimed to segment vehicle stop locations by analyzing telematics and spatial data.
+Percy’s project aimed to segment vehicle stop locations by analyzing telematics and spatial data.
 By using Geotab’s vast data environment, she developed a machine learning framework to categorize these stops based on vehicle behaviour, land use, and surrounding infrastructure – ultimately making cities smarter and safer for society.

 Knowing where vehicles stop and for how long is crucial for planning infrastructure, especially in urban areas facing challenges related to congestion, emissions, and last-mile delivery.
 Simone’s innovative work also provides municipalities and businesses with the ability to optimize their use of space and resources and improve efficiency, while reducing environmental impact.
 This directly supports efforts to make cities smarter, safer, and more sustainable.

-Additionally, the solution developed by Simone supports the growing demand for electrification infrastructure by identifying where charging stations for electric vehicles are most needed.
+Additionally, the solution developed by Percy supports the growing demand for electrification infrastructure by identifying where charging stations for electric vehicles are most needed.
 In an era where environmental sustainability is a top priority, having accurate data on where to deploy such infrastructure can accelerate the transition to greener transport systems.

 Bridging Academia and Industry